Dynamic scaling relation in quantum many-body systems: Non-interacting systems

 We numerically obtain the MSD by propagating the correlation function (\ref{eq:corr_function}), which for non-interacting systems, amounts to evolving a a vector of length $L^{d}$.
 As such, much larger system sizes are accessible compared to the surface roughness.
+Since the initial charge-density wave initial conditions we use for the surface roughness correspond to an energy density in the middle of the many-body spectrum, we compute the correlation function at infinite temperate.
 In Figs.~\ref{fig2}(c,d) and \ref{fig3}(c,d) we show that similarly to the surface roughness, the MSD follows FV scaling with the exponents $\alpha_{\text{tr}}=2$ and $\beta_{\text{tr}}$.
 Fig.~\ref{fig4} shows a remarkable agreement between $\beta_{\text{tr}}/4$ and $\beta$ for both the Fibonacci chain and the 3D Anderson models for all studied strengths of the potential, verifying the dynamic scaling relation.
 For both models the $\beta_{\text{tr}}/4$ is monotonically decreasing from a ballistic value for very weak disorder $\left(\beta_{\text{tr}}/4=1/2\right)$ to sub-diffusive values $\left(\beta_{\text{tr}}/4<1/4\right)$ for higher potential strengths.
 We note that, for the 3D Anderson model, diffusion is expected $\left(\beta_{\text{tr}}/4=1/4\right)$ for $h<h_{c}=16.5$.
 However, its numerical observation requires $l\ll L$, where $l$ is the mean-free path.
-Since $l\sim h^{-2}$, large systems sizes are required to observe the asymptotic transport for weak external potential (See Ref.~\citep{SuppMat2023} for finite size analysis).
+Since $l\sim h^{-2}$, large systems sizes are required to observe the asymptotic transport for weak external potential (See appendix ~\ref{sec:Finite-size-analysis} for finite size analysis).
 Interestingly, even outside the asymptotic transport regime the relationship between $\beta_{\text{tr}}$ and $\beta$ is satisfied.